-Do your audience a favour and use as few slides as possible and make sure they are ‘clutter free’, simple and compelling enough to support the point you are trying to make.
+-Make sure they are ‘clutter free’, simple and compelling enough to support the point you are trying to make.

 The key to success is to make your presentation short, relevant, compelling and memorable.

-Regardless of how complex the message or data is that you have to share if you don’t communicate it using stories then you are lecturing.
+Regardless of how complex the message or data is that you have to share, if you don’t communicate it using stories then you are lecturing.